Sruthi24102004/artwork-catalogue-agentic-design/docs/implementation_and_deployment.md

 ## 2. Microservices and Communication

+The pipeline is built as six microservices: **Ingestion, Orchestrator, Extraction, Validation, Review, and Persistence** — each detailed below, along with how they communicate.

 ### Why async is the default at all

 Before going service by service, it's worth stating why queues are the default choice in this system, since that assumption drives everything else: